WHY CHOOSE ITALIA SWEET ITALIA

 More or less any time of year.
 Abruzzo is beautiful all year round.
 The climate of this southern area of Italy is very mild and the cold only really becomes noticeable among December and the beginning of February, or if you head up into the mountains.
 Note that our winters are much like spring in the UK.

-In summer – from June to mid-September, it can become very hot – so light clothing is a must.
+In summer – from mid-June to the beginning of September, it can become very hot – so light clothing is a must.

 What should I pack, what should I wear while I'm on my trip and how many pieces of luggage should I take?